Nitya242005/Authentication-Project/README.md

 >>> **Login Required After Signup:** New users must log in again after signing up before accessing the home page.

->>> **Email Verification for Password Reset:** Users can only reset their password using the same email linked to their account, preventing unauthorized resets.
+>>> **Email Verification for Password Reset:** To prevent unauthorized resets, Users can only reset their passwords using the same email linked to their accounts.

 This authentication system is designed to ensure a secure and seamless user experience while protecting user credentials and access.